-As we were sipping beers, enjoying the beautiful weather, Katy mentioned that everyone in town enjoys spending time at Odell's beer garden.
+As we were sipping beers and enjoying the beautiful weather, Katy mentioned that everyone in town enjoys visiting Odell's beer garden.
 I could see why!

 Horse & Dragon Brewing Company

-Feeling a slight buzz from my first tasting of the day, we cruised over to the nearby Horse & Dragon Brewing Company.
+Feeling a slight buzz from my first tasting of the day, we cycled over to the nearby Horse & Dragon Brewing Company.

 Opened by husband and wife duo Tim and Carol Cochran in May 2014, it's one of the newer breweries.
-However, they've found an immediate following for their beers.
+And they've found an immediate following for their beers.